-^{ =} All Internal/External Zones
+= All Internal/External Zones

-- Multiple NP keys can be programmed per keyset in MMC 722. - Pages can be made to page groups in other nodes; however, stations from other nodes in the network cannot exist in a local page group. - NP keys can be programmed in MMC 722/723 with or without the extenders. - This feature is supported over Q-sig and IP networking.
+- Multiple NP keys can be programmed per keyset in MMC 722. - Pages can be made to page groups in other nodes; however, stations from other nodes in the network cannot exist in a local page group. - NP keys can be programmed in MMC 722/723 with or without the extenders. - This feature is supported on IP networking.